tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 know procedure for efficiently finding one.
 Nonetheless, there does *exist* some program which immediately outputs a collision.
-And, if you tried to model collision resistance as a security game, you'd run into this issue that this preminiscent adversary would win that game, because there's no secret information involved.
+And, if you tried to model collision resistance as a security game, you'd run into the issue that this preminiscent adversary would win that game, because there's no secret information involved.